Zahuczky/Zahuczkys-Aegisub-Scripts/autoclip/README.md

 - More sliders (probably bunch of other VS filters to fine-tune the clip area)
 - Simplifying the clips to curves and such.
 - depctrl
+- Currently only the longest contour gets taken into account.
+Maybe combine them?
+Maybe a slider for this?
+- Figure out a way to get and combine every plane of the original video.